 February 12, 2013 Authorized staff to negotiate two new Letter of Credit and Reimbursement Agreements supporting the CP Notes and to extend those terms; and authorized the execution and delivery of a Fourth Amendment to the Site Lease, a Fourth Amendment to the Sublease, and other related actions in order to provide for the substitution of certain components of the property under the Site Lease and the Sublease.
 In connection with these actions, also reduced the capacity of the CP Program to \$85 million from \$116 million.
 June 17, 2014 Authorized the execution and delivery of a Fifth Amendment to the Site Lease, a Fifth Amendment to the Sublease, and other related actions in order to provide for the addition of a component of property (the Tech Museum) under the Site Lease and the Sublease to provide an additional pledged asset.
-September 15, 2015 Authorize the issuance of CP Notes in an amount not to exceed \$3.5 million to provide additional financing for the Water Meter Replacement Project.
-June 21, 2016 Authorize the issuance of CP Notes in an amount not to exceed \$10.0 million to provide additional financing for the Conservation Projects.
+Authorize the issuance of CP Notes in an amount not to exceed \$3.5 September 15, 2015 million to provide additional financing for the Water Meter Replacement Project.
+Authorize the issuance of CP Notes in an amount not to exceed \$10.0 June 21, 2016 million to provide additional financing for the Conservation Projects.
 January 31, 2017 Authorize the issuance of CP Notes in an amount not to exceed \$15.0 million to provide financing for the Convention Center Exhibit Hall Project.
-August 29, 2017 Authorize the issuance of CP Notes in an amount not to exceed \$10.0 million to provide financing for start-up costs for the San José Clean Energy Project.
+Authorize the issuance of CP Notes in an amount not to exceed \$10.0 August 29, 2017 million to provide financing for start-up costs for the San José Clean Energy Project.
 February 13, 2018 Authorize the issuance of CP Notes in an amount not to exceed \$21.0 million to provide financing for the Flood Recovery Project.
-August 14, 2018 Authorize the extension of the respective letters of credit supporting the Authority's Lease Revenue Commercial Paper Notes Program for 3.5 years to February 23, 2022, and increase of the aggregate principal size of the Commercial Paper program from \$85 million to \$125 million, with each bank providing 50% of the credit support to finance the purchase of the San José Convention Center South Hall property.
+August 14, 2018 Authorize the extension of the respective letters of credit supporting the Authority's Lease Revenue Commercial Paper Notes Program for 3.5 years to February 23, 2022, and increase of the aggregate principal size of the Commercial Paper program from \$85 million to \$125 million, with each bank providing 50% of the credit support.
+Authorize the issuance of CP notes in an amount not to exceed \$47 million to finance the purchase of the San José Convention Center South Hall property.

 City of San José, California, San José International Airport Subordinated Commercial Paper Notes - The Airport CP program was established in November 1999, pursuant to Council Resolution 69200, to provide interim financing for Airport capital needs in anticipation of issuance of long-term fixed-rate airport revenue bonds.
-Airport CP Notes are debt obligations backed by Net General Airport Revenues (Airport's gross revenues less maintenance and operation expenses) and are subordinate to Airport senior lien debt, also backed by these revenues and one direct-pay letter of credit ("LOC") provided by Barclays Bank PLC (Barclays).
+Airport CP Notes are debt obligations backed by Net General Airport Revenues (Airport's gross revenues less maintenance and operation expenses) and are subordinate to Airport senior lien debt, also backed by these revenues and one direct-pay letter of credit ("LOC") provided by Bank of America, N.A.